 While CCA has also set out many obligations for government bodies, we will only focus on how to comply with CCA from an industry perspective and how to prepare the confirmation of chemicals under article 9.

 The CCA does not apply to:

-Firstly, you need to check the regulatory status of all substances in your chemical product, indicate wether your product contains any regulated substance below and submit the details to the MoE/KCMA prior to manufacture or import.
+Firstly, you need to check the regulatory status of all substances in your chemical product, indicate wether your product contains any regulated substance below and submit the details to Korea Chemicals Management Association (KCMA) prior to manufacture or import.